waltherwj/AI-and-FEA-model/README.md

 ## Past Progress
 #### _Implementing a 2d model for proof of concept_
   * Created script for generating correct geometry inside of SpaceClaim

   * Created script for calling geometry script from Workbench

   * Create script for generating mesh in Mechanical

   * Create script for generating model inside of Workbench

   * Created script for applying forces to element

   * Automated Geometry and Mesh Generation Step

+  * Created Folder to save Boundary Conditions and Results files

+  * Created script for saving the geometry and mesh

+    * The geometry/mesh comes from any results file, as it has nodal number and coordinate location

+* Created script for saving the results and boundary conditions

+  * The results, boundary conditions and named selections are all exported to .txt files:

+    * Results - single file
+    * Boundary Conditions - one file for nodal forces and one for displacements
+    * Named Selections - One file for each named selection

+    *
 ## Current Work
 #### _Implementing a 2d model for proof of concept_

 ##### Tasks

-* Create Folder to save Boundary Conditions and Results files
-* Create script for saving the geometry and mesh
-  * The geometry/mesh comes from any results file, as it has nodal number and coordinate location
-* Create script for saving the results and boundary conditions
-  * The results can be exported directly
+* Scale it all to generate data continuously
-  * The boundary conditions have to be exported one by one:
+* Pre-process files to be only 2 files, one with inputs and one with outputs
-    * Export Named Selections files

   * Write file with nodal displacements and nodal forces for each named selection
   * Use these files to create a final file with nodes and nodal coordinates, and corresponding nodal displacements and forces
-* Scale it all to generate data continuously

 ## Element Shape, Force & Nodal Displacement Generation Justification